Bartativ: History

+The original name was Bartholdowa karczma (Barthold's Inn) (1433).
+In 1442, the owner, Barthold, donated the village to establish a town.
+Bartatów did not prosper and remained a village under the ownership of the Roman Catholic Archdiocese of Lviv.

 The date of establishment of the village is considered 1648, but for the first time the village mentioned in historical documents in the early 15th century.

+In the Second Polish Republic, the village was located in the Grodno County of the Lviv Voivodeship.

+Between 1939 and 1944, Ukrainian nationalists from the OUN-UPA brutally murdered 55 Poles here as a part of considered as a genocide Massacres of Poles in Volhynia and Eastern Galicia.

 Until 18 July 2020, Bartativ belonged to Horodok Raion.
 The raion was abolished in July 2020, as part of the administrative reform of Ukraine, which reduced the number of raions of Lviv Oblast to seven.
 The area of Horodok Raion was merged into Lviv Raion.

 Cult constructions and religion

 An architectural monument of local importance of Horodok district is in the village of Bartativ: